 Please be sure to bring your glasses or hearing aids if you use them; take your daily medicine and try to rest and relax before your evaluation.
 Remember, there is no way to study for this type of testing.
 Most people find these tests to be very interesting and informative.

 What insurance companies do we accept?

-The Mishawaka location accepts Medicare, BCBS/Anthem, Cigna, United Healthcare, Meritain, Aetna, and New Avenue.
+The Mishawaka location accepts Medicare, BCBS/Anthem, Cigna, Meritain, and Aetna.
 This office will work with your insurance company to provide you with the best affordable care.